All Party Parliamentary Group on Anti-Social Behaviour

 About the group

-The All Party Parliamentary Group provides a forum for parliamentarians, landlords and other stakeholders to discuss anti-social behaviour and how landlords, local authorities, the police and others can effectively respond to it.
+The All Party Parliamentary Group (APPG) provides a forum for parliamentarians, landlords and other stakeholders to discuss anti-social behaviour and how landlords, local authorities, the police and others can effectively respond to it.

 The group was launched in 2022 and focuses on anti-social behaviour (ASB), and organisational and community responses to it.
 The aim of the group is to improve the ways that we respond to ASB to improve the lives of tenants and others in the communities affected.